 Partially because of the scope of the voyage and the popularity of Pacific exploration, and partially because of his mysterious disappearance, La Perouse was the most famous French explorer then and continues to be to this day.

 His voyage’s story was told based on materials he managed to send back from Macao, Petropavlovsk, and Botany Bay.
-These journals and manuscripts, including many charts, made up the source material for an account of the voyage published in Paris in 1797.
-An accompanying atlas was published ca. 1797.
+These journals and manuscripts, including many charts in an accompanying atlas, made up the source material for an account of the voyage published in Paris in 1797.

 George Vancouver (1757-1798) was born in Norfolk and joined the Royal Navy in 1771.
 Only a year later, he sailed with Captain James Cook on his second voyage to the Pacific.
 Vancouver would also sail on Cook’s third, and last, voyage, the expedition during which Cook was killed in Hawai’i.
 Although he most likely made rough sketches while with Cook, Vancouver completed his first independent surveys while serving in the West Indies in the mid-1780s.
 Thanks to this work, his previous Pacific service, and the influence of a powerful patron, Vancouver was selected to lead a new expedition into the South Seas, one of the last large-scale exploratory voyages to the region.